 Hawaii Undersea Research Laboratories

-This project is about testing the application of new technology, a laser line scanner, for use in identifying and mapping deep water coral and fish habitats in Hawaii.
-As with any new instrument, the day can begin with the “wow” and “look-at-that” exclamations of amazement that then suddenly turn into the “shucks” and “darns” of disappointment when a technical problem interrupts the operations.
+The Operation Laser Line 2006 cruise aims to test the application of new technology — a laser line scanner — for use in identifying and mapping deep-water coral and fish habitats in Hawaii.
+As with testing any new instrument, our day can begin with “wow” and “look-at-that” exclamations of amazement, and then turn suddenly into the “shucks” and “darns” of disappointment when a technical problem interrupts the operations.
 It was that kind of day for the scientists and engineers on this cruise.

 Figure 3.
-The species in this laser line scan picture may be primnoids.
+The species in this laser line scan picture may be a primnoid.
 Click image for larger view and image credit.

-Unfortunately, right after completing 2 tracks, the scanner stopped working.
+Unfortunately, right after completing two tracks, the scanner stopped working.
 Engineers quickly determined that they had to pull it up on deck, which they did, and that is where it remained for the rest of the morning.
 And afternoon.
 And evening.
-Finally they fixed the problem and back it went into the water.
+Finally, they fixed the problem and back it went into the water.
 The survey was re-started at 10:30 that night.
 Two and a half more tracks were completed successfully before the ship had to break off to head for other study sites.
 While we didn’t complete the planned survey, we were excited to discover another dense bed of different gorgonians near the northern end of the channel that appeared as dark crescents on the laser scan.
-We’re not sure which species we looking at yet but suspect they are in a group called primnoids (Fig. 3).
+We’re not sure which species we were looking at yet, but we suspect they are in a group called primnoids (fig. 3).
 We also found more Corallium and wire corals.

-While it was disappointing not to be able to complete the survey at that first study site, we did confirm the presence of deep water gorgonians in the area and the ability of the laser line scanner to detect and map them.
+We were disappointed in not being able to complete the survey at that first study site, but we did confirm the presence of deep-water gorgonians in the area and the ability of the laser line scanner to detect and map them.

 Sign up for the Ocean Explorer E-mail Update List.